 You can choose the right name from five types of domain names.

 There is a lot more that goes into a domain name than you might imagine.
-But, not every style of the domain name would be the right choice for your website; and this makes things clearer.
+Not every style of the domain name would be the right choice for your website; this makes things more straightforward.

 Before you can take a domain, you have to have a solid understanding of domains as a whole.

-In this post; we would take a look into what a domain name is, how domain names work.
+In this post, we would look into what a domain name is and how domain names work.
 We also highlight the five various types of domains.

 This information would help you to choose the right domain for your next online presence.